 Entrepreneurship is on the rise across Canada, and most notably so in Indigenous communities.
 In 2016, more than 43,000 Indigenous people declared themselves self-employed, according to a survey conducted by the Canadian Council for Aboriginal Business.
 For many Indigenous entrepreneurs, despite the challenges and barriers in access to tools, networks and resources, starting a business is key to giving back to their communities – through employment, services, opportunities – and enhancing the rich cultural heritage of the nation.

-As Canada celebrates National Indigenous History Month and National Indigenous Peoples Day, we spotlight a couple of Indigenous entrepreneurs who are making an impact with their Futurpreneur-supported businesses and contributing to the preservation and awareness of the nation’s history.
+As Canada celebrates National Indigenous History Month and National Indigenous Peoples Day, we put the #FuturHighFive spotlight on a couple of Indigenous entrepreneurs who are making an impact with their Futurpreneur-supported businesses and contributing to the preservation and awareness of the nation’s history.

 |Raven Reads is an Indigenous literary subscription box that ships curated books and gifts crafted by Indigenous artists every season.
 The idea came out of a book club Nicole started at work that focused exclusively on books written by Indigenous authors.